Cap Corse Road is one of the best coastal drives in the world

-Located on the north-east of the island of Corsica, in France, the Cap Corse road is one of the best coastal drives in the world.
+Located on the north-east of the island of Corsica, in France, Cap Corse Road is one of the best coastal drives in the world.

-The road, located in the Haute-Corse department, is called D80.
-It’s 110km long hugging the eastern coastal roads of le Cap.
-It’s one of the most beautiful roads in the world.
+Located in the Haute-Corse department, the road is called D80.
+It’s 102km (63 miles) long hugging the coastal roads of le Cap.
+Running from Bastia to Saint-Florent, is one of the most beautiful roads in the world.

 Road suggested by: Nicolas Runavot